plctlab/riscv-lab-access/README.md

 ## NOTICES

-### NOTICE: RISC-V Lab (Nanjing) Planned Maintenance (Preventive Maintenance of Power System)
+### NOTICE: RISC-V Lab (Nanjing) Planned Maintenance Postponed

-Dear RISC-V Lab users:
+Dear Nanjing Lab users:

-We are sorry to inform you that due to the power maintenance plan of the building/park where the RISC-V Lab (Nanjing) is located, Nanjing RISC-V Lab needs to be shut down and go offline between 18:00 on August 29 and 19:00 on August 30 in Shanghai time zone (UTC+0800).
-In addition, the second power maintenance will be carried out from 09:00 on September 10 to 18:00 on September 11 in Shanghai time zone.

-The scope of the impact includes machines numbered from Unmatched 010 to Unmatched 070.
-Hangzhou computer room and Wuhan computer room are not affected by the outage maintenance.

-Please do the necessary backup and maintenance work.
-We apologize for the rush in this maintenance notice.
+The planned power maintainace in Sept 10, 2022 has been postponed to the beginning of Oct, 2022.
+We'll let you know once the date is confirmed.

 Wei Wu
 PLCT Lab, ISCAS
-2022-08-28 01:20 UTC+8
+2022-09-09 15:48 UTC+8